talmage89/harvest-mcp/README.md

 }
 ```

-Replace `path/to/timesheet` with the actual path to this repository.
+Replace `absolute/path/to/harvest-mcp/` with the actual absolute path to this repository.

 ## Development

-- `npm run dev` - Start the server in development mode with auto-reload
 - `npm run build` - Build the server
 - `npm run format` - Format code using Prettier

-## License

-ISC